middyjs/middy/websites/middy.js.org/src/routes/docs/runners/ecs-batch/+page.md

 - `workers` (integer): Number of forked worker processes.
 Defaults to `availableParallelism()`. **Set to `1` for shard-based sources** (Kinesis, DynamoDB Streams) where one consumer per shard is required; scale by running one ECS task per shard.
 - `timeout` (integer, ms): Wall-clock budget per batch exposed via `context.getRemainingTimeInMillis`.
 Defaults to `60000`.
 - `gracefulShutdownMs` (integer, ms): On `SIGTERM`, the runner aborts polls and waits up to this many ms for the in-flight handler + acknowledge to drain before forcing `process.exit(1)`.
 Defaults to `110000` (just under Fargate Spot's 120 s reclamation budget).
-- `onError(err, event)` (function, optional): Called when the handler throws or `acknowledge` throws.
+- `onError(err, event)` (function, optional): Called when the handler throws or `acknowledge` throws (`event` is the batch), and when the poller itself fails (`event` is `undefined`; the worker then exits with code `1` even if `onError` throws, and the primary replaces it with backoff).
 Use it to surface failures to your logger or APM.
+- `contextOverride` (object, optional): Escape hatch for tests and hosts that need fixed context values.
+Accepts `{ awsRequestId: () => string }`; the function is called once per batch to mint `context.awsRequestId`, which is otherwise an empty string.

 NOTES:

 - The runner is silent.
 Wire batch logging via Middy middleware (`event-logger`, `response-logger`, `error-logger`).
-- When the handler **throws**, the runner skips `acknowledge` and lets the source's native retry path take over (SQS visibility timeout requeues, Kafka offset stays uncommitted, RabbitMQ leaves the message unacked).
+- When the handler **throws**, the runner skips `acknowledge` and lets the source's native retry path take over (SQS visibility timeout requeues, Kafka releases the batch with nothing committed so kafkajs fetches it again, RabbitMQ leaves the message unacked).
 - When the handler **returns** `{ batchItemFailures: [...] }`, the runner acknowledges the successful records only.
 Failed records are left for native redelivery.
 - For Kafka, offsets are committed sequentially per partition; on the first failed offset the runner stops committing further offsets in that batch so the failed message and everything after it redeliver in order.
 - The ECS task metadata endpoint (`$ECS_CONTAINER_METADATA_URI_V4`) is fetched once in the primary process; values are propagated to workers via env vars and made available on `context.invokedFunctionArn`.